yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Other_Questions.md

 <br/>

 :white_check_mark: 6 What Is Cloud Computing?
-> - "The cloud"(internet) is a way of managing IT resources that replaces local machines and private data centers with virtual infrastructure, including servers, storage, databases, networking, software, analytics.
+> - The cloud(internet) computing is a way of `managing IT resources that replaces local machines and private data centers with virtual infrastructure`, including servers, storage, databases, networking, software, analytics.
 Users access virtual compute, network, and storage resources made available online by a remote provider.
 > - These resources can be provisioned instantly, which is particularly useful for companies that need to scale their infrastructure up or down quickly in response to fluctuating demand.
 > - Related Reference : [徹底了解 Cloud Computing](https://www.ithome.com.tw/article/93006)
 <br/>